 Expats praise Amsterdam's quality of life, but feel left out17 October 2012, by Carly Blair

-Internationals gave the quality of life in Amsterdam an average score of 8 out of 10, with 46 percent of respondents giving it a 7 or 8, and 40 percent a 9 or 10.
+Expats gave the quality of life in Amsterdam an average score of eight out of 10, with 46 per cent of respondents giving it a seven or eight, and 40 per cent a nine or 10.
 Social life in Amsterdam scored slightly lower, with a rating of seven.

-The vast majority of internationals value having an active social and cultural life: 43 percent consider it "important" and 48 percent consider it "very important."
+The vast majority of internationals value having an active social and cultural life: 43 per cent consider it "important" and 48 per cent consider it "very important."
 The most frequently mentioned activities in the socio-cultural life of internationals are hobbies, concerts, pubs, clubs and social groups.

 Photo by Flickr user Jim Bahn

 A total of 510 internationals participated in the research.
-More than half were European, nearly 20 percent were Asian (with over 10 percent from India), and 13 percent were from Canada and the United States.
+More than half were European, nearly 20 per cent were Asian (with over 10 per cent from India), and 13 per cent were from Canada and the United States.

-› Newest articles on IamExpat
+› New Articles on IamExpat